 Please note: STIs do not show up immediately in test results so you might be given the all-clear by mistake if you take the sample too soon.
 If you’re testing for Chlamydia and Gonorrhoea only, we recommend waiting to take your samples until 2 weeks has passed since the unprotected sex that you’re worried about.
 If you’re testing for HIV and Syphilis, it can take up to 12 weeks for these to show up in tests so you might want to wait or re-test once 12 weeks has passed.

 When and how will you get your results?

-We send results by text message 4 working days after we receive the samples, often sooner.
-If you have not heard back from us after 5 working days, please call your local service.
+We send results by text message within 10 days after we receive the samples, often sooner.
+If you have not heard back from us after 14 days, please call your local service.

 You will receive one of two messages:

 - “Your test results are all negative.
 This means that we did not find any infections.
 Visit http://tinyurl.com/jspy5kp to find out how to reduce your risk”

 - “The results of your tests are available.
 Please call xxx for more information.
 Clinic walk-in times are also available on http://tinyurl.com/zswu7ny”

 If you receive the second message, this does not necessarily mean you have an STI.
 Sometimes we need to repeat the tests or ask a couple of questions before we can confirm the results.
 However, it is important that you call us as soon as you can.